AdobeDocs/analytics.en/help/admin/admin/c-processing-rules/processing-rules-examples/processing-rules-copy-context-data-event.md

 ---
 description: Processing rules can trigger events based on Context Data variables.
-seo-description: Processing rules can trigger events based on Context Data variables.
-seo-title: Set an event using a context data variable
 solution: Analytics
 subtopic: Processing rules
 title: Set an event using a context data variable